Fujifilm X-A5 vs Sony RX10 III

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-A5 and Sony Cyber-shot DSC-RX10 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The RX10 III is a recent model that features in the current product line-up of Sony.
-In contrast, the X-A5 has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the X-A5 from Fujifilm.
+Both the X-A5 and the RX10 III have been discontinued, but can regularly be found used on ebay.
+The RX10 III was replaced by the Sony RX10 IV, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Is the Fujifilm X-A5 better than the Sony RX10 III or vice versa?
 The listing below highlights the relative strengths of the two models.